 Leeds is a shopaholic’s paradise and its historic arcades are a key part of the city’s charm.
 They offer a shopping experience that’s full of character, where a fantastic mix of local independents and nationally renowned brands come together in beautiful surroundings.
 Their rich heritage has been kept alive, with the ornate Victorian architecture being beautifully preserved across decades.
 There’s so much to discover, so it’s time to explore the city’s arcades.

 Named in honour of Queen Victoria’s Golden Jubilee, Queen’s Arcade is a charming Grade-II listed building that’s stood on Briggate since 1889.
 It was designed by London arcade-guru Edward Clark and unlike the city’s other arcades, it was once home to a hotel as well as the usual shops.
 While the hotel no longer exists, it’s left the arcade with an impressive four-storey frontage that’s just as eye-catching today as it ever was.
 It was given a complete refurbishment in 1994, but you can still see many of the original features, including ornate cast-iron arches, a curved balcony and a classic glass roof.

-The arcade is home to big names like Levi’s and Office alongside an array of independents like Accent Clothing, a family-run clothes shop that has been plying the city’s fashionable folk with designer wear for over 30 years, and Aladdin’s Cave, a well-established vintage jewellery shop.
-There are also more unusual finds here, like Mary Shortle’s quirky doll shop and Skate & Tiger’s cool tattoo parlour.
+The arcade is home to big names like Levi’s and Office alongside an array of incredible independents.
+Take Accent Clothing, for example – it’s a family-run clothes shop that has been plying the city’s fashionable folk with designer wear for over 30 years.
+There’s also Aladdin’s Cave, a well-established vintage jewellery shop that sells everything from pearl necklaces to classic pocket watches.

 Queen’s Arcade, Briggate, Leeds, West Yorkshire, LS1 6LF.